tiberiuichim/presentations/volto-slots/slides.md

   - reorder parent with local blocks

 <!--
 What can we do to improve the portlet story?
-These are the propositions of the
+These are the improvements that we can make with the slots:

-slots:
+-[tibi:next]

 - Simplify configuration of slots.
 That's just 2 lines of JSON configuration in Volto

+-[tibi:next]

-- reuse the existing Volto blocks as portlets
+- reuse the existing Volto blocks in slots
 - Cover missing gaps with new dedicated Volto blocks, such as navigation

+-[tibi:next]

 - Allow selectively managing slots as content, editable with the `Modify portal content` permission.

+-[tibi:next]
 - Having Volto and React power, it's easier to create UI that expresses more complex scenarios:
     - atomic blocking of inherited blocks, instead of all or nothing